JohanFernstrom/PuttPals/docs/README.md

 To use the application:

 1. Visit the [Live Application](../index.html)
+2. To view league rules, click the "Regler" button in the header
-2. To register a new round, click "Registrera ny runda"
+3. To register a new round, click "Registrera ny runda"
-3. To view or edit the raw data, click "Manuell Inmatning"
+4. To view or edit the raw data, click "Manuell Inmatning"
+5. To view version history, click "Versionshistorik" in the footer

 ## Contact